 In an unprecedented move, the Federal Reserve System, backed by \$35 billion of equity from the U.S. Treasury, has committed to direct lending of up to \$500 billion to state and local governments.
-This will be done by authorizing regional Federal Reserve banks to purchase revenue anticipation notes up to that total through September 30, 2020.
-This is a badly needed move that will provide significant support to states and localities seeking to address revenue gaps during the current crisis.
+This will be done by authorizing regional Federal Reserve banks to purchase state and local debt up to one-fifth of each jurisdiction's 2017 revenues, through September 30, 2020.
+The new facility is a badly needed new resource that should provide significant support to states and localities seeking to address revenue gaps and increased costs during the current crisis.